Bahia will be the 2nd club in the investment scale of the City Group

 Source: Disclosure

-The official proposal of the City Group, finally, arrived at the Board of Directors of Bahia and has already been passed on internally to employees of the club, in addition to having a formal presentation scheduled for this Friday (23), at Arena Fonte Nova, with the presence of partners.
+The City Group’s official proposal has finally arrived at Bahia’s Board of Directors and has already been passed on internally to club employees, in addition to a formal presentation scheduled for this Friday (23), at Arena Fonte Nova, with the presence of partners.

-After a year of conversations, which were funneled throughout this year of 2022, with a long process to reach the conclusion of a proposal of more than 200 pages, the subject reverberates in the national media and also internationally.
+After a year of conversations, which were funneled throughout this year of 2022, with a long process to reach the conclusion of a proposal of more than 200 pages, the subject has repercussions in the national media and also internationally.

 Specialists in finance in the sports world, Rodrigo Capelo, from Rede Globo, said that Grupo City wants Bahia not only as another subsidiary, but as the second largest investment among the more than 10 clubs that are part of the conglomerate.